Los Angeles Brain Injury Attorneys

 The Neurological Institute at the Children’s Hospital of Los Angeles has been ranked among the top ten programs in the nation for pediatric neurology and neurosurgery.
 The Institute has a high patient volume, which gives their staff extensive experience in a short amount of time.
 Children come from all over California – and even other states – to receive treatment for brain injuries at the Neurological Institute.
 The Institute has designed its hospital and programs toward children, and staff has experience in helping children through the complicated (and often frightening) procedures they must endure.
 This helps reduce the emotional toll that brain injury treatments can take on a child.

 You don’t have to blindly search the internet for a “brain injury lawyer near me.”
-The best traumatic brain injury law firm in California is Arash Law, serving clients throughout the greater Los Angeles area.
-We have collected over 200 million dollars for clients in San Francisco, Riverside, San Jose, San Diego, Sacramento, Sherman Oaks, and throughout California.
+The best traumatic brain injury law firm in California is Arash Law established by Arash Khorsandi, Esq., serving clients throughout the greater Los Angeles area.
+We have collected over 500 Million dollars for clients in San Francisco, Riverside, San Jose, San Diego, Sacramento, Sherman Oaks, and throughout California.
 We have experience in the complex legal and medical issues that arise in brain injury cases.
-Call (888) 488-1391 or contact us online to schedule your free consultation with one of the experienced Los Angeles brain injury attorneys at Arash Law.
+Call (888) 488-1391 or contact us online to schedule your free consultation with one of our experienced Los Angeles personal injury lawyers.